FriedbergLab/Epictope/README.md

 ```
 ## Usage

 #### Workflows
 Example workflows with the `epictope` package are available in the **vignettes** folder.
 Workflows are available as both R Markdown Documents and Jupyter notebooks.
-These workflows describe the `epictope` workflow step by step in an interactive session or an IDE.
+These workflows go through the `epictope` workflow step by step in an interactive session or an IDE.

 #### Wrappers
 Alternatively, the wrapper scripts `install.R` and `single_score.R` are provided in the **scripts** folder of this repo to enable one-touch instant operation.